aws/aws-sdk-php/docs/installation.rst

 .. note::

-    If you are using PHP with the Suhosin patch (especially common on Ubuntu and Debian distributions), you may need to enable the use of phars in the ``suhosin.ini``.
+    If you are using PHP with the Suhosin patch (not recommended, but common on Ubuntu and Debian distributions), you may need to enable the use of phars in the ``suhosin.ini``.
 Without this, including a phar file in your code will cause it to silently fail.
 You should modify the ``suhosin.ini`` file by adding the line: